mardous/WhatSave/README.md

 Please see the [PRIVACY](PRIVACY.md) file to learn more about our Privacy Policy and Terms of Use.

 ## ⚖️ License details
-WhatSave is licensed under the [GNU General Public License, Version 3.0](http://www.gnu.org/licenses/#GPL).
+WhatSave is licensed under the [GNU General Public License, Version 3.0](LICENSE.md).
 Any fork of this project is requested to maintain the same license as per the law.

-Please see the [LICENSE](LICENSE.md) file for full reference.
+As additional points, you should take into account:
+- You **CANNOT** simply change the name and icon of the app and then proceed to publish it elsewhere.
+- In relation to the previous point, it is **strictly prohibited** for you to publish WhatSave anywhere simply by adding advertising or any paid subscription method to profit.
+You can do this in a derivative project that has appropriately changed its identity and has enough visual or functional changes to allow it to be considered a different application than WhatSave.
+- Although not required, we would greatly appreciate receiving credit for our work from you, whether you create a derivative project or use specific parts of WhatSave.

 ## ⚠️ Disclaimer
 This application and its developer do not have any relationship or agreement with other companies or trademarks.